 I just love having them for lunch with some butter, cinnamon and lots of brown sugar.
 You should also absolutely try these amazing IP Mashed Potatoes that are very creamy and fluffy.

 How to make the best Sweet Potatoes in the Instant Pot?

 Making this recipe is super easy.
 You will only need two ingredients: sweet potatoes and cold water.
 Also, we highly recommend using a trivet or steamer rack.

 - Rinse and Scrub: First, try getting organic quality potatoes.
 This way, you can eat them with skin if desired.
 Then, ensure to rinse them under cold water and give them a nice scrub.
-Since they usually have dirt on them, you want to clean them good.
+Since they usually have dirt on them, you want to clean them properly.
 A nice brush that we usually use is this one.